-There are some websites and books that may provide assistance on your journey to bring home a healthy baby.
+There are some resources that may provide assistance on your journey....

 Abby: A Mother’s Memoir of Losing One Daughter and Being Saved by Another (Stember) Abby is an honest, introspective memoir of Abby's stillbirth and its emotional aftermath.
 Abby is also a celebration of the author's other daughter, Peyton, whose small voice and tender heart pulled her over incredible obstacles and gave her peace and hope during their family's darkest time.